 The illegal settlement is a clear violation of Namibia’s laws on land rights, settlement, wildlife protection and natural resources.
 The situation threatens the livelihood of Ju / ´hoansi and the rich diversity of species in the area.
 The illegal migration also increases the risk of outbreaks in the area and can have a devastating effect on Namibia’s exports of beef.

 initiative The unemployment rate among young people in Namibia is 45 percent, and as part of the work to create jobs, the Namibian authorities have introduced entrepreneurship as an elective subject in the secondary school.
 As of January 2010, 90 percent of the students have entrepreneurship as an elective.
 The main objective is to enable young people to utilize their own local resources to create their own workplace.

-In the annual survey on Digo Paul, Namibia is doing well.
+In the annual survey, Namibia is doing well.
 Namibia is described as a free country with plenty of room for political competition, respect for human rights, freedom of expression and a free press.
 Namibian media has some of the best conditions in sub-Saharan Africa and freedom of the press is respected by the Namibian authorities.

 Area: 824 116 km2 (15th largest)